-This means the Department of Industries in Nepal, Nepal Telecommunications Authority, the telecom sector regulator, Malaysian central bank and Axiata’s shareholders had given a go-ahead signal to complete the acquisition process.
+This means the Department of Industries in Nepal, Nepal Telecommunications Authority, the telecom sector regulator, Malaysian central bank, and Axiata’s shareholders had given a go-ahead signal to complete the Ncell acquisition process.

-In December, Axiata had announced its plan to acquire 80 per cent stake in Ncell for $1.365 billion.
-This included 19.6 per cent stake of SEA Telecom Investments BV, a company owned by Kazakhstan-based Visor, in Ncell.
-SEA Telecom had agreed to dispose its stake in Ncell for $335 million.
+In December, Axiata had announced its plan to acquire an 80 percent stake in Ncell for $1.365 billion.
+This included a 19.6 percent stake in SEA Telecom Investments BV, a company owned by Kazakhstan-based Visor, in Ncell.
+SEA Telecom had agreed to dispose of its stake in Ncell for $335 million.

-It is not known whether Axiata has acquired SEA Telecom’s shares in Ncell as the Malaysian company has not issued any statement in this regard.
-Axiata, one of the largest Asian telecommunications groups, has approximately 275 million customers and 25,000 employees in Malaysia, Indonesia, Sri Lanka, Bangladesh, Cambodia, India, Singapore and Pakistan.
+Unclear as it is, whether Axiata has acquired SEA Telecom’s shares in Ncell.
+It is because the Malaysian company has not issued any statement in this regard.
+Axiata is one of the largest Asian telecommunications groups.
+It has approximately 275 million customers and 25,000 employees in Malaysia, Indonesia, Sri Lanka, Bangladesh, Cambodia, India, Singapore, and Pakistan.

 Ncell, on the other hand, is a leading GSM operator in Nepal, with over 12.8 million subscribers.
 It recorded sales of over Rs 57.73 billion in 2015 and is the largest taxpayer in Nepal.
-Earlier, Ncell acquisition process had landed in controversy after one school of thought said capital gains tax rate of 25 per cent should be imposed on the deal.
+Earlier, the Ncell acquisition process landed in controversy.
+As per the one school of thought, authorities said to impose a 25% capital gains tax rate on the deal.

-The other school of thought was of the view that the deal is taking place abroad, and the Income Tax Act of Nepal does not have clear provisions on offshore deals.
+There is also another school of thought.
+That says the deal took place abroad, and the Income Tax Act of Nepal does not have clear provisions on offshore deals.

 Follow us on Facebook, Twitter, and Viber to get latest news, information about Ntc, Ncell, Smart Cell and phones in Nepal.